 Barahona told police that in dousing himself with gasoline, he inadvertently got some on the boy, Olsen said Wednesday.

-Scott said the substance on the boy's body and clothes was so potent that staff caring for the boy at the hospital became ill as well.
+Chase said the substance on the boy's body and clothes was so potent that staff caring for the boy at the hospital became ill as well.

 At a hearing Wednesday in Miami attended by Barahona's wife, Carmen, a judge ordered that the remaining two children in the home be placed in foster care.